Shou-/KawaiiBot-hs/README.md

 * `.<`
 Prints a message to the user.<br>
 It acts the same way as `.>`.<br>
-Example: `.< Psst, KawaiiBot! please print some lewd messages.`
+Example: `.< Psst, KawaiiBot!
+Please print some kawaii messages.`

 * `.^`
 Searches for a message in the bot's chatlog.<br>